def-SpaceWar/ecs-game-template/README.md

     - spriteSheetRenderSystem that updates Sprite based on SpriteSheet
     - Obviously animations will work fine with this
 - Directional colliders (collide from only up not down etc.)
+- Constraints (like axels, and stuff rubber bands that hold stuff together)
 - Make the game engine fun to use and append features!

 # FAR FUTURE